timvisee/ban-binance-bot/README.md

 ## How does it work?
 When the bot is added to a group, all content is scanned for Binance promotions.

-The bot currently scans for:
+The bot currently scans for illegal content, including:
 - links going to Binance promotions
 - pictures containing a Binance promotion